frankshearar/Home/2-Factor-Auth-on-NuGet.org.md

 **[Open]** How does authentication work for existing team alias logins?
 How do we migrate such accounts?

 ## Solution

-The PII stored on NuGet will be the following - Name and Email, All other information is retrieved by the authentication provider when required.
-The only PII we will store on our end is Name and Email.
+More info coming soon.

 ### Personal NuGet.org accounts

-We will deprecate NuGet.org accounts not linked to Microsoft Accounts and require authentication to NuGet.org accounts via Microsoft Accounts that are secured by 2 FA.
+Current thinking is that we will deprecate NuGet.org accounts not linked to Microsoft Accounts and require authentication to NuGet.org accounts via Microsoft Accounts that are secured by 2 FA.
 We will prevent Microsoft Accounts being linked that are not secured by 2 FA.

 In addition to this, we will consider adding more authentication providers like GitHub and Twitter in the future that are constrained by the principle outlined above.

 ### Organization Accounts

 Users can choose to authenticate to NuGet.org using their work accounts provided these are federated to Microsoft AAD secured by 2 FA.
-We will consider exceptions to this on a case by case basis if 2 FA is not required by the Organization (Only physical access - Banks etc...)